jdleesmiller/jdleesmiller.github.io/_posts/2016-10-09-markov-decision-process-optimal-2048-solver-1.markdown

 ---
 layout: post
-title: "The Mathematics of 2048 &mdash; Part 1"
+title: "The Mathematics of 2048 &mdash; Part 1: How Many States are There?"
 date: 2016-10-09 16:00:00 +0000
 categories: articles
 ---